 Each year, media coverage of the Festival in the national and international press provides an excellent shop-window for Aix-en-Provence and the region.

-5 live radio broadcasts were aired on France Musique, as well as a special Académie programme, broadcast live on 7 July on France Musique.
+5 live radio broadcasts were aired on France Musique, as well as France Musique's show Génération France Musique, le Live broadcast live on 6 July.

 All through the year, the Festival broadcasts operas on big screens in France and abroad, either live from the Festival or aired later.